Undergraduate Programs- Bachelor of Arts

 Bachelor of Arts General (B.A.G.)
 Psychology (refer to Area of Concentration General Program)

-Bachelor of Arts (B.A) Psychology Information Systems & Human Behaviour (ISHB) (NO LONGER AVAILABLE)
+Bachelor of Arts (B.A) Psychology Information Systems & Human Behaviour (ISHB) (NO LONGER AVAILABLE.
+There will be no new admissions in the Bachelor of Arts Information Systems and Human Behaviour.)

 The discipline of Psychology is normally associated with the social sciences, the biological sciences, and the health professions.
 Specialization in Psychology at Guelph is available as a B.A. honours program major, a B.A. honours program major (co-op), and as an honours specialization in the B.SC. program (described in the schedule of studies for B.SC. programs).